LearnWeb3DAO/Merkle-Trees/README.md

 # Merkle Trees

 Merkle Trees are a fundamental concept in blockchain technology.
+They're a special kind of binary tree which is used to encode large chunks of information.
+The cool thing about Merkle Trees is that they kind of 'build up' from the bottom-up, and allow you to verify if some value is present in the tree or not without having to loop over every element of the tree.
+This can be quite useful, as we will see. 🧐

 ## What is a Merkle Tree?